cooking calculator

 How to use this calculator

-2. Enter the new pan’s length and width.
+2. Enter the original pan’s length and width in inches using the pan the recipe expects.

 Inputs explained